 You can park your vehicle up to 500mm (50cm) from a fire hydrant as long as there are no other parking restrictions.
 However, if you want to park closer than that, or over the hydrant, then someone who can move the vehicle will have to stay with it otherwise it could be towed away.

 A fire hydrant on the road is marked by a 1.2m diameter yellow circle which contains the rectangular hydrant lid.
-There might also be a yellow isoceles triangle pointing to the hydrant.
+There might also be a yellow isosceles triangle pointing to the hydrant.

 Hydrants are where the fire service can get water from the mains supply.
 It helps when fighting a larger fire as there's only a limited amount of water a fire engine can carry.